bbookman/Snapchat-Snap-Kit-Demo-Here/README.md

 Edit the **Info.plist** and add or modify as described below:

+Don't forget to remove all of the comments in the info.plist

 ```xml
     <key>SCSDKClientId</key>
     <string><OAUTH2 CLIENT ID></string> // See the step above in Snapchat Developer Protal